-2. Create messaging that reflects your brand and the products and services that you offer
+2. Create messaging that reflects your brand and the products and services you offer

 - Focus on your headlines.

-Why: The content and quality of your headlines matters and will determine how well your ads perform.
+Why: The content and quality of your headlines matter and will determine how well your ads perform.

 - Be mindful of your character limits.